Pop Archives

 Parody

 Single on Disques Vogue by Jean Sarrus (b.
 1945) of French comedy band Les Charlots with his wife, English singer-dancer Janet Woollacott (1939-2011).
-The composers Gérard Filippelli and Gérard Rinaldi were also members of Les Charlots (above).
+The composers Gérard Filippelli and Gérard Rinaldi were also members of Les Charlots (below).

 Further reading: Jean Sarrus at fr.wikipedia.org and Janet Woollacott at en.wikipedia.org.